 So you might be shocked to find that the Kia Ceed is no longer cheaper than its mainstream contemporaries.
-But it’s also just as good in many areas as, say, a Volkswagen Golf.
+But, as you'll find in our full 2022 Kia Ceed review, it’s also just as good in many areas as, say, a Volkswagen Golf.
 It’s loaded with kit, too, with even the most affordable models featuring a decent infotainment system, a reversing camera and alloy wheels.
 Chuck in a transferable seven-year warranty and suddenly the Ceed makes a very strong case for itself as a used bargain.

 We’ll start with one of the Ceed’s best features: its smart and practical interior.
-It’s mostly devoid of cheap plastics and genuinely comparable to a Volkswagen Golf’s, if not as plush as the Mazda 3’s cabin.
+It’s mostly devoid of cheap plastics and genuinely comparable to a Volkswagen Golf’s, if not as plush as the cabin of a Mazda 3.
 Most models even come with a slick 10.25-inch touchscreen navigation system with Apple CarPlay and Android Auto.
 This has a logical layout and sharp graphics, while handy physical shortcut buttons make it slightly easier to use on the move.

 The interior is fairly spacious, especially for front-seat passengers, although full-sized adults in the back might get a bit grumpy after a few hours.
 There’s plenty of useful storage compartments and the boot is slightly bigger than a Ford Focus or Volkswagen Golf, although you’d probably have to park the cars alongside each other to notice.

-To drive, the Kia Ceed is pretty unremarkable, but most will see that as a good thing.
+To drive, the Kia Ceed is pretty unremarkable as family cars go, but most will see that as a good thing.
 You don’t really want a car like this to be remarkable to drive.
 The steering steers, the tyres grip and the brakes stop.
 It doesn’t lean considerably in the corners while the supple suspension does a pretty good job of soaking up lumps and bumps.
 You’ll notice a bit of road and wind noise at high speed - certainly more than in a Volkswagen Golf - but it’s not enough to really irritate.